 It is worth mentioning both addictions are not an official diagnostic in the DSM-5; regardless, what’s important is to remember an addiction to pornography can lead to distress and have severe consequences in many facets of one’s life.

 Let’s start by clarifying this article is in no way a condemnation of sexuality which is a beautiful and enriching experience when practiced in a healthy way.
 I chose to write this article in order to explore how pornography addiction works at a neurological, physiological and spiritual level.
 I hope by doing this to re-educate those of us who are holding on to the old belief system that our brain is hardwire and that there is no real way out.

 To me the whole world permeates with sexual energy; it is a compliment to our spiritual nature; therefore one should embrace it not negate it.
 Pornography on the other hand deals with fantasy, therefore creating a negative impact on our lives.
 Pornography takes everything to the extreme and makes it bigger and more animal alluring than it actually is.

-It has been estimated that about 37-47% of the content found in the internet is pornographic material.
+It has been estimated about 37-47% of the content found in the internet is pornographic material.
 There is a big debate on the numbers, with some stating the numbers are hugely exaggerated by the porn industry, to others stating the numbers are not even close to what the real figures are.
-The bottom line is the above numbers are an average estimate (let’s not forget such numbers are only a reflection of the pages that are used, however each page hosts huge archives).
+Bottom line, the above numbers are an average estimate (let’s not forget such numbers are only a reflection of the pages used; however, each page hosts huge archives).